top of page

 Kristen Kelley

-Kristen Kelley is the Programs and Communications Manager at LGBT Tech.
+Kristen Kelley is the Director of Programs at LGBT Tech.
 She oversees programming and partnerships for PATHS and PowerOn.
-She also coordinates social media and communications for LGBT Tech.
 Kristen has a background in social services and grassroots community organizing.
 She graduated from Columbia College Chicago with a degree in Cultural Studies and Women and Gender Studies.
 After completing her undergraduate degree, Kristen lived in Barcelona, Spain teaching English as a Foreign Language.
 She has extensive experience in refugee solidarity work, volunteering for grassroots projects to support refugees living in camps and shelters across Greece, France, Turkey, Lebanon, and México.
 She has also worked as a Housing Advocate in Chicago, working with families and youth experiencing homelessness.
 She has continued doing immigrant solidarity work in both Chicago and México.

 bottom of page